easybuilders/easybuild/docs/Writing_easyconfig_files.rst

 .. note:: Custom extraction commands can also be specified as a 2-element tuple, but this format has been deprecated
           in favor of the Python dictionary format described above; see also :ref:`depr_sources_2_element_tuple`.

-Using ``download_instructions`` for user-side part of instalation
+Using ``download_instructions`` for user-side part of installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In some cases, getting some files that are needed for the installation are too complicated to provide up-front, and the process would be much simpler if user provided said files.
+In some cases, getting some of the files required for an installation cannot be automated.
+Reasons for this include:

+* there is a manual stage to combine multiple downloaded files into the required installation file
+* the file requires a login to download

 You can use the ``download_instructions`` parameter to specify steps for the user to do.
 This parameter takes string value and prints it whenever build fails because any file needed was not found.